rumlingd/mobius_on-premise_doc/source/getting_started.rst

 Getting started
 ==================

 All you need in order to use our test API is the Mobius Key.
-To get the key contact our sales team by e-mail sales@mobius.ml.
+To get the key please contact our sales team by sending an e-mail to sales@mobius.ml.

 The Mobius Key
 --------------

-The Mobius Key have to be passed as an argument by adding a `?MOBIUS_KEY=<your_key>` after the command.
+The Mobius Key has to be passed as an argument by adding a `?MOBIUS_KEY=<your_key>` after a command.

 For example:
 ::